Parallel Computing for Data Science Fall 2024 (EN 601.420/620)

 Teaching and Course Assistants

-TA office hours will be held in Malone 207
+TA office hours will be held in TBD.

 Ariel Lubonja, ariel(at)cs.jhu.edu